Get All Access for $5/mo

 Opinions expressed by Entrepreneur contributors are their own.

-Odd Anderson | Getty Images
+Image Credit: Tom Weller/VOIGT | Getty Images

-By following a few Olympic-level innovation principles, you too can "medal" in today's grueling workplace competitions:
+By following a few Olympic-level innovation principles, you too can "medal" in today's grueling workplace competitions.

-1. Seek group support for your individual creativity.
+1. Seek group support for your individual creativity

-"At this point, nobody beats Simone Biles," observed Nastia Liukin, a 2008 Gold Medalist.
-Coach Aimee Boorman noted that Biles' routines require less running and allow her to do more tumbling than other gymnasts' routines do.
+Coach Aimee Boorman notes that Biles' routines require less running and allow her to do more tumbling than other gymnasts' routines do.
 It is this innovative combination of roundoff, back handspring, double layout, half-turn and landing that makes Biles the world's best.
+Where most competitors win by fractions of a point, Biles wins by one or two points.

 Related: Follow These 9 Olympic Athletes on Instagram for Some Epic Inspiration

-2. Build on the innovation that others have already discovered.
+2. Build on the innovation that others have already discovered

-Michael Phelps embodies a unique blend of physical endowments, exquisite technique and determination.
+Phelps embodies a unique blend of physical endowments, exquisite technique and determination.
 Less obvious are the decades of innovation that prepared the way for his dominance.
 Take his mastery of the underwater dolphin kick that has so often propelled him to the medalists' podium.

-3. Dream, and then work like crazy.
+3. Dream, and then work like crazy

 Daniel James Brown, in his beautiful book, The Boys in the Boat: Nine Americans and Their Epic Quest for Gold at the 1936 Berlin Olympics, recounted a scene in which the University of Washington coach conceived the audacious goal of defeating the top U.S. rowing teams and pulling all the way through to the 1936 Olympic Gold Medal in Munich.

-Unsurprisingly, years of all-consuming toil separated that inspiring reverie on the banks of Lake Washington and the historic moment that the Americans became world champions under Adolph Hitler's baleful gaze.
+Unsurprisingly, years of all-consuming toil separated that inspiring reverie on the banks of Lake Washington and the historic moment that the Americans became world champions under Adolf Hitler's baleful gaze.
 But the excitement of victory often eclipses all of the effort that led to it.
-You should never forget that it's effort that turns dreams into reality.
-While many breakthroughs begin with an idea, the ones that make a difference are realized through disciplined practice.
-Go ahead and dream, but then get down to work.

 • Who are the teammates who can push you to find that next level of performance?